owncast/owncast/owncast_for_windows.md

 - Installed your Linux distribution of choice and make sure you installed the latest available version (Preferably Ubuntu)

-### Step 2: Setting up WSL2 and the distribution of your choice.
+### Setting up WSL2 and the distribution of your choice.
 After basic setup, you can look into setting WSL2 for development.
 Here is the link for a detailed document by Microsoft - [https://learn.microsoft.com/en-us/windows/wsl/setup/environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment)

-### Step 3: Make sure all the prerequisites are installed in WSL2.
+### Make sure all the prerequisites are installed in WSL2.
 Here is the list for all the prerequisites required ->
  - C compiler, such as [GCC compiler](https://gcc.gnu.org/install/download.html) or a [Musl-compatible compiler](https://musl.libc.org/)
  - npm (Node Package Manager) is installed as `sudo apt install npm`.